 prepared and ready.
 Never let rumors become a better source of information than facts.

 At the end of this process you will have your initial outsourcing plan.
 There are many more steps as you execute this plan: confirming data, sub-committees for specific projects, identifying vendors, running pilots, awarding contracts, and so forth.
 However, developing your plan provides you with the first and most important step!
-And that’s my Niccolls worth for today!
+That’s my Niccolls worth for today!